Create an Application with Cloud Foundry Python Buildpack

 If you try to access it through the

-scope is assigned to your user by default, the correct authorization header is declared, and thus you are allowed to access themyapp
+webapplication router, the current time is displayed (in the UTC time zone) – provided that you have theopenidscope assigned to your user.
+Since the OAuth 2.0 client is used, theopenidscope is assigned to your user by default, the correct authorization header is declared, and thus you are allowed to access themyappapplication.

 Tip: For the new result to take effect immediately, you might need to clear the cache of your browser.
 Or just open the